 A lot of encryption algorithms make use of padding because they encrypt/decrypt in fixed sized blocks.
-If not enough data is available in a block, the algorithm relies on random number generation to pad.
+If not enough data is available for a block, the algorithm relies on random number generation to pad.
 Under Linux, the JVM automatically makes use of /dev/random for the generation of random numbers. /dev/random relies on entropy to be able to generate random numbers.
-However if this entropy is insufficient to keep up with the rate requiring random numbers, it can slow down the encryption/decryption.
-This can be easily fixed by adding the following system property -Djava.security.egd=file:/dev/./urandom.
+However if this entropy is insufficient to keep up with the rate requiring random numbers, it can slow down the encryption/decryption since /dev/random will block; it could block for minutes waiting for sufficient entropy.
+This can be fixed by adding the following system property -Djava.security.egd=file:/dev/./urandom.
 For a more permanent solution, modify <JAVA\HOME>/jre/lib/security/java.security file, look for the securerandom.source=/dev/urandom and change it to securerandom.source=file:/dev/./urandom.
+Switching to /dev/urandom could be controversial because the /dev/urandom will not block if there is a shortage of entropy and the returned random values could theoretically be vulnerable to a cryptographic attack.
+If this is a concern in your application, use /dev/random instead.

 Another way to increase performance for the Java smart client is to make use of Hazelcast 3.8.
 In Hazelcast 3.8, the Java smart client automatically makes use of extra I/O threads for encryption/decryption and this have a significant impact on the performance.
 This can be changed using the hazelcast.client.io.input.thread.count and hazelcast.client.io.input.thread.count client system properties.
 By default it is 1 input thread and 1 output thread.
-If SSL is enabled, it will default to 3 input threads and 3 output threads.
+If TLS/SSL is enabled, it will default to 3 input threads and 3 output threads.
 Having more client I/O threads than members in the cluster will not lead to an increased performance.
 So with a 2-member cluster, 2 in and 2 out threads will give the best performance.